Home โ€บ Interests โ€บ Travel Tips

 Don’t worry if they want to see your passport when checking in; this is normal practice in Europe due to requirements from law enforcement agencies.

-You can learn most about a destination from locals.
+You can learn the most about a destination from locals.
 When visiting, check out the local tourism board’s website for helpful tips on events, getting around and hidden gems.

-Local guides are another great resource for inside knowledge and stories- both their personal ones as well as historical facts!
+Local guides are another great resource for inside knowledge and stories, both their personal ones as well as historical facts.

 Planning ahead prevents you from waiting in long lines and risking disappointment should the event get too crowded for space to accommodate everyone who wants to attend.

-Slow Down and Enjoy the View
+9. Slow Down and Enjoy the View

 Some of my best memories in Europe have come from sitting outside at an outdoor café, in a park or even one of the palace gardens.